Temples of Bangkok, Thailand

 A few steps away was an oasis overflowing with chocolate flavor, it's a great thing they sell drinks at the end of the temple tour.
 We bought chocolate drinks at the royal booth for 45 BAHT; I heard they also served this to royals and I wondered if it's true.

-One of the Phra Thinang Chakri Maha Prasat group, the Chakri Maha Prasat Hall, a structure with a European twist that made it look like you're in Europe.
+One of the Phra Thinang Chakri Maha Prasat groups, the Chakri Maha Prasat Hall, is a structure with a European twist that makes it look like you're in Europe.
 It is also the Royal's reception hall for important events.

-Our grand palace tour has ended in mind-blowing intricate hand-made artworks, shimmering varieties of golden temples and along with the blazing sun was overwhelming.
+Our grand palace tour ended with mind-blowing intricate hand-made artworks, shimmering varieties of golden temples and the blazing sun was overwhelming.
 It clearly shows how the people of Thailand are exceptionally creative and hardworking.

 Grand Palace to Terminal 21 Mall with Metered Taxi: 95 BAHT